rabbibotton/clog/README.md

 - 18-tutorial.lisp - Drag and Drop
 - 19-tutorial.lisp - Using JavaScript components
 - 20-tutorial.lisp - New CLOG plugin from JavaScript component
+- 21-tutorial.lisp - New CLOG plugin in Common-Lisp

 Demo Summary